-There are rappers that everyone loves and there are rappers that every rapper loves, and Corey Woods, a.k.a.
+There are rappers who everyone loves and there are rappers who every rapper loves, and Corey Woods, a.k.a.
 Raekwon the Chef, is one of the few who is both.
-His versatile flow, natural storytelling, and evocative imagery has inspired legions of fans and a new generation of rappers.
-As one of the founding members of Wu-Tang Clan, Raekwon’s voice and cadence is synonymous with the inimitable sound that has made the group iconic since 1991.
+His versatile flow, natural storytelling, and evocative imagery have inspired legions of fans and a new generation of rappers.
+Raekwon is one of the founding members of Wu-Tang Clan, and his voice and cadence are synonymous with the sound that has made the group iconic since 1991.

-Now, for the first time, Raekwon tells his full story, from struggling through poverty to make ends meet to turning a hobby into a legacy.
-The Wu-Tang story is dense, complex, and full of drama, and here nothing is off limits: the group’s underground origins, secrets behind songs like “C.R.E.A.M.” and “Protect Ya Neck,” and what it took to be one of the first hip-hop groups to break into the mainstream.
-Raekwon also dives deep into the making of his meticulous solo albums—particularly the classic Only Built 4 Cuban Linx—and talks about how spirituality and fatherhood continue to inspire his unstoppable creative process.
+Now, for the first time, Raekwon tells his whole story, from struggling through poverty in order to make ends meet to turning a hobby into a legacy.
+The Wu-Tang tale is dense, complex, and full of drama, and here nothing is off-limits: the group’s origins, secrets behind songs like “C.R.E.A.M.” and “Protect Ya Neck,” and what it took to be one of the first hip-hop groups to go from the underground to the mainstream.
+Raekwon also delves deep into the making of his meticulous solo albums—particularly the classic Only Built 4 Cuban Linx—and talks about how spirituality and fatherhood continue to inspire his unstoppable creative process.

 A celebration of perseverance and the power of music, From Staircase to Stage is a master storyteller’s lifelong journey to stay true to himself and his roots.

-Raekwon the Chef has been one of the most sought out voices in hip-hop for nearly thirty years.
+Raekwon the Chef has been one of the most sought-out voices in hip-hop for nearly thirty years.
 Born as Corey Woods, the Staten Island native is a true originator of lyricism, street culture, and rugged NYC style.
-As a founding member of Wu-Tang Clan, he achieved success with Enter the Wu-Tang (36 Chambers) in 1993, which Raekwon followed up with his platinum solo debut Only Built 4 Cuban Linx and countless classic collaborations.
+As a founding member of Wu-Tang Clan, he achieved success with Enter the Wu-Tang (36 Chambers) in 1993, and followed it up with his platinum solo debut, Only Built 4 Cuban Linx,and countless classic collaborations.
 He is also an entrepreneur and the founder of his own label, ICE H2O Records, and divides his time between New York, Atlanta, and Texas.